APA Division 16 Committee on Ethnic Minority AffairsNATIONAL DIRECTORY

 University of Washington

-Dr. Jones’ research focuses on interventions that foster resilience and support the socio-emotional health of children and adolescents of color.
-Her current projects focus on culturally responsive interventions including the following: 1) cultivating resilience through ethnic identity, 2) nature-based education as cultural immersion, and 3) the impact of art-based mindfulness in schools.
-Each of these projects investigate of the impact of mental health interventions on school engagement and sense of belonging in students of color.
+Dr. Jones is a Professor of School Psychology and Associate Dean for Academic Affairs at the University of Washington.
+Dr. Jones’s research focuses on interventions that foster resilience and support the socio-emotional health of children and adolescents of color.
+Her current research projects focus on culturally responsive interventions including the following: 1) cultivating resilience through ethnic identity, 2) cultural adaptations of evidence-based interventions in schools, and 3) the integration of art-based mindfulness as a socio-emotional learning intervention in school settings.
+These projects investigate the impact of mental health interventions on school engagement and sense of belonging in students of color.

 Tamika La Salle